ludensg/chimera-exp/README.md

 The [utilities](./utilities/) directory only contains miscellaneous scripts used for particular tasks while working on this project.

+NOTES:
-NOTE: This project also uses the NVidia's Apex library for training.
+- This project also uses the NVidia's Apex library for training.
+- Home storage used for code, blue storage for I/O, see [plot_cuda_timeline.sh](./Chimera/scripts/plot_cuda_timeline.sh) and [prof_steps](./Chimera/scripts/prof_steps.sh) for details.

 ## 1. Simple Preliminary Experiment - [test](./test/)